Apply now: 2023-2024 Hubert H. Humphrey Fellowship Program

-The U.S. Embassy in Croatia is pleased to announce the competition for the 2021-2022 Hubert H. Humphrey Fellowship Program.
-This annual program for accomplished young and mid-career professionals with demonstrated leadership potential offers one year in the United States for non-degree graduate-level study, leadership development, and substantive professional collaboration with U.S. counterparts.
+The U.S. Embassy in Croatia is pleased to announce the competition for the 2023-2024 Hubert H. Humphrey Fellowship Program.
+This annual program is a part of Fulbright exchange for accomplished mid-career professionals with demonstrated leadership potential offers one year in the United States for non-degree graduate-level study, leadership development, and substantive professional collaboration with U.S. counterparts.
 By providing future leaders and policymakers with experience in American society, culture, and professional fields, the program provides a basis for lasting, productive ties between Americans and their professional counterparts overseas.

-The Hubert H. Humphrey Fellowship Program’s primary sponsor is the U.S. Department of State.
-The Program is administered under a cooperative agreement with the Institute of International Education (IIE).
+The primary sponsor of the Hubert H. Humphrey Fellowship Program is the U.S. Department of State.
+The program is administered under a cooperative agreement with the Institute of International Education (IIE).
 These two agencies work in partnership with a network of universities competitively selected to host Humphrey Fellows.

 In Croatia, the Hubert H. Humphrey Fellowship Program is a joint program of the U.S. Department of State and the Government of Croatia and is administered by the U.S. Embassy in cooperation with the Ministry of Science and Education, and the Agency for Mobility and EU Programs.

-The application for the Hubert H. Humphrey Fellowship is found here: https://apply.iie.org/huberthhumphrey
+The online application for the Hubert H. Humphrey Fellowship is found here: https://apply.iie.org/huberthhumphrey.

 - Agricultural and Rural Development